 The system of internal control provides reasonable, but not absolute, assurance that the Group will not be adversely affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
 A summary in respect of the risk areas and the adequacy of the internal controls had been prepared and compiled by the head of each department.
 The Acting CEO and the CFO had assessed the summary and found the internal controls adequate.

-Financial risks relating to the Group are set out in Note 4 to the Financial Statements of this Annual Report on pages 55 to 61.
+Financial risks relating to the Group set out in Note 4 to the Financial Statements of this Annual Report from pages 62 to 68.